City Policy C563 establishes guidelines for Members of Council in accepting and disclosing gifts and honoraria as elected officials.

 Following is an outline of previous years’ salaries.
 Prior to October 24, 2017, salaries of the Mayor and Councillors were one-third tax exempt.
 On August 29, 2017, Council approved the recommendation of the 2017 Independent Council Compensation Committee to have salaries made fully taxable.

 *The fully taxable equivalents of 2017 annual salaries prior to October 24, 2017 were $218,199.94 (Mayor) and $116,728.60 (Councillors).

 All members of Council receive an annual $500 flexible Health Care Spending Account.

-Vehicle allowance amounts are indexed by the increase or decrease in the City of Edmonton mileage rate from January 1 of the previous year to January 1 of the current year.
+Vehicle allowance (fully taxable) amounts are indexed by the increase or decrease in the City of Edmonton mileage rate from January 1 of the previous year to January 1 of the current year.
 The change becomes effective in July of each year.
-The fully taxable equivalent is $1,522.68 (Mayor) and $717.07 (Councillors) per month.

 Members of Council have the option to participate in one of the following retirement contribution options: